XeniaTsomp/ModelChecking/README.md

 Correspondigly, you can measure the energy saving by running the property R{“energy_saving”}=?
 [C≤C0] using the defined values in query Q4 which measures the ONU's energy consumption.

 # Contribution
+Anyone is welcome to use the source code.
 We welcome any contributions to the EPON-MITM attack model development through pull requests on GitHub.